real-numbers/RepData_PeerAssessment1/PA1_template.md

 ```
 Yes, missing values are gone.

-**Rubric: the histogram is present in the report, for after missing values were imputed.**
+**Rubric: The histogram is present in the report, using imputed missing values.**

 ```r